10 Hardest Minerals In The World | On Mohs Scale

 According to computer simulations, lonsdaleite is estimated to be 58 percent harder than diamond and can withstand higher pressures (indentation hardness).

-However, most lonsdaleite found in nature exhibits lower hardness than diamonds.
+However, most lonsdaleites found in nature exhibit lower hardness than diamonds.
 This is likely due to the impurities present in the material.
 Researchers believe that impurity-free lonsdaleite would be much harder than any diamond found on Earth.

 More To Know